Art-Sells/Arells/Build-Notes.md

 - - Left
 - - - My Portfolio
 - - - Investment: acVact $0
+– - - Losses (default): $0
-– - - Profits: acdVatoi + $0 (formatCurrency from VavityTester.tsx) (as small as the smallest decimal it'll show. if it increases, then raise the decimal)
+– - - Profits (replaced Losses only if acdVatoc > 0.00000): acdVatoc + $0 (formatCurrency from VavityTester.tsx) (as small as the smallest decimal it'll show. if it increases, then raise the decimal)
 - - Right
 - - - Line Graph
 - - -  Market Status: Bull (🐂) {for any prifits} or Sloth (🦥) {for no profits}…